MrIzzat/Front-End-Web-Developer-Udacity/Notes/Web APIs and Asynchronous Applications/1_Node and Express Environment/Creating A Local Server with Node and Express/Creating a Local Server with Node and Express.md

 The `app.listen()` function takes a port and a callback function that is run after the function is executed.

 The code can be test in `server.js`. *Note it still needs routing to work as expected*

+A more realistic version of server code can be found in `FullServer.js`.